List of aquaria in the United States

 This is a list of existing public aquariums in the United States, some of which are unaccredited.
 For zoos, see List of zoos in the United States.

 Aquariums are facilities where animals are confined within tanks and displayed to the public, and in which they may also be bred.
 Such facilities include public aquariums, oceanariums, marine mammal parks, and dolphinariums.

+Many of the facilities in this list operate as a stand-alone facility, but some places might also be connected in a large part to an academic research center, garden, or zoo.